-Seven Semester J.D./LL.M in Banking and Financial Law
+Six- or Seven-Semester J.D./LL.M in Banking and Financial Law

 Qualified students with a strong interest in both law and financial services may apply for the accelerated LL.M. in Banking and Financial Law at BU Law.
-The program offers students the time and cost advantages of obtaining both a J.D. degree and an LL.M. degree in seven semesters rather than eight.
-By taking qualifying courses during the second and third years of the J.D. program, a student may graduate from the J.D. program with sufficient advanced standing to complete the LL.M. in Banking and Financial Law in just one additional semester.
+The program offers students the time and cost advantages of obtaining both a J.D. degree and an LL.M. degree in six or seven semesters rather than eight.
+By taking qualifying courses during the second and third years of the J.D. program, a student may graduate from the J.D. program with sufficient advanced standing to complete the LL.M. in Banking and Financial Law in three years or just one additional semester.

 For further information, please contact the Graduate Program in Banking and Financial Law at 617.353.3023.

 To be accepted to the seven-semester program, a student completes three prerequisite courses, including Government Regulation of Financial Services (3 credits), Corporations (4 credits) and Secured Transactions (3 credits).
 Only one of these prerequisite courses, Government Regulation of Financial Services, earns credit toward the LL.M. degree.

 The number of credit hours required for the degree is 24 the same number as the full-year LL.M. degree.
 J.D. courses carry their J.D. credit hours in the J.D. program and two credit hours each in the accelerated program.
 LL.M. courses carry two credit hours each in both programs.
 A J.D. student may take a maximum of six LL.M. courses.

 In addition to the prerequisite courses, a J.D. student in the accelerated program must earn 12 LL.M. credit hours from the specified list of J.D. and LL.M. courses prior to the grant of his or her J.D. degree.
 The Government Regulation of Financial Services prerequisite counts toward these 12 LL.M. credit hours.